telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 ## Deprecated features

-Although we try to minimize the changes in the stable version of the NGSIv2 specification, some of them has been needed at the end.
-Thus, there is changed functionality that doesn't appear in the current NGSIv2 stable specification document but Orion stills supporting them (as [deprecated functionality](../deprecated.md)) in order to keep backward compability.
+Although we try to minimize the changes in the stable version of the NGSIv2 specification, a few changes have been needed in the end.
+Thus, there is changed functionality that doesn't appear in the current NGSIv2 stable specification document but Orion is still supporting them (as [deprecated functionality](../deprecated.md)) in order to keep backward compability.

 In particular, the usage of `dateCreated` and `dateModified` in the `options` parameter (introduced